kawilliams/kawilliams.github.io/teaching/hci/hci.markdown

 discomfort or offense, I urge you to consider one of the following courses of
 action:

-* Discuss the situation privately with one or more of the instructors.
+* Discuss the situation privately with the instructor.
 I am always open to listening to students' experiences, and want to work with you to find acceptable ways to process and address the issue.
 All such conversations will be kept confidential.